What is addiction?

-An overdose of these products can lead to anxiety, agitation, panic attacks, and confusion with disorientation, paranoia, psychotic episodes and aggression.
-There is also hot skin with redness, headache, stomach cramps, chest pain, muscle stiffness, tremor or cramps, uncontrolled movements or seizures.
+An overdose of these products can lead to anxiety, agitation, panic attacks, and confusion with disorientation, paranoia, psychotic episodes, and aggression.
+There is also hot skin with redness, headache, stomach cramps, chest pain, muscle stiffness, tremor or cramps, uncontrolled movements, or seizures.

-You should call for help and apply the basic rules of first aid: put the person in a safe side position, watch them while waiting for help.
+You should call for help and apply the basic rules of first aid: put the person in a safe side position, and watch them while waiting for help.
 If they are having difficulties breathing mouth-to-mouth ventilation at a rate of 2 breaths every 5 seconds may be needed.

-When to consider an amphetamine overdose and what to do?
+When to consider an amphetamine overdose and what to do.